 - Use fraction collection.
 Fraction collection and reinjection can identify two forms of analyte (see independent versus linked reactions).

 - Vary temperature.
 Varying temperature can give valuable insight in the binding kinetics and type of binding.
-Do not forget to NORMALIZE after a temperature change.
+Do not forget to normalize/calibrate after a temperature change.

 - Adjust data collection rate.
 Some fast on and off rates can be detected by adjusting to a faster data collection rate.